andygr/ethosmonitoring/README.md

-To use the scripts in your web server and monitor your rig, you will need to do the following:
+# Ethos monitoring Python Scripts

+# Steps

-1) In an server with Python 3 installed copy the following script in a folder: rigmonit.py
+## 1) In an server with Python 3 installed copy the following script in a folder:
+rigmonit.py

 Also create these files in the same folder (touch <file name>):